be42day/research-agent/DESIGN.md

 * **`state.py`** — Conversation message state.
 * **`tools.py`** — arXiv search and PDF download tools.

+## Tool Design

+### `search_arxiv`

+This tool addresses the user's need to discover relevant research papers without manually searching arXiv.
+It provides structured paper information, including the title, update date, abstract, and PDF URL, giving the agent the information needed for subsequent research steps.

+### `download_pdf`

+This tool complements `search_arxiv` by allowing the agent to retrieve the actual paper once a relevant result has been identified.
+Separating search and download gives the agent control over whether downloading is necessary instead of downloading papers for every search request.

 ## Tool Selection

 The LLM decides which tool is relevant to the user's request.